 Sea salt is made by evaporating seawater, leaving behind the salt crystals.
 It is usually minimally processed and contains trace amounts of minerals like magnesium, calcium, and potassium.
 Sea salt can come in a variety of textures, from fine to coarse.

 Sea salt flakes, on the other hand, are formed by evaporating seawater in a specific way that creates delicate, pyramid-shaped flakes.
 This process is more time-consuming and labor-intensive than producing regular sea salt, which is why sea salt flakes are often more expensive.
+For price comparison, here are two Pink Himalayan Salt products, the first one is hard to find finishing flakes, and the second is the much more common coarse pink salt granules.

 One of the main differences between sea salt and sea salt flakes is their texture and how they dissolve.
 Sea salt flakes dissolve more quickly and evenly than regular sea salt, making them a good choice for finishing dishes or seasoning foods like popcorn or roasted vegetables.
 Regular sea salt is better for use in cooking, as it can withstand higher temperatures without losing its flavor.